finos/open-source-readiness/docs/bok/Artifacts/DLP-Software.md

 - [Forcepoint DLP](https://www.forcepoint.com/product/dlp-data-loss-prevention)

-## Bespoke DLP for GitHub / GitLab
+## Source Control DLP

-Tools can be used to apply a DLP workflow to the source control process.
+Tools can be used to apply a DLP workflow to the GitHub / GitLab source control processes.
 This can introduce extra friction on contributing open source.

 **See:**